 2.6.2 Metal uptake analysis

 Aerobic cultures of EC958 were grown until they reached mid – exponential phase (0.4 OD600).
 A 20 ml sample was taken prior to, and after treatment of cultures with either 50 μM or 150 μM PhotoCORM alone or in combination with the following antibiotics: CST (0.5 μg/ml); DOX (12.5 μg/ml); minocycline (MIN, 1 μg/ml) and oxytetracycline (OTC, 12.5 μg/ml).
 The cells were incubated with the desired compounds and 20 ml samples taken at specified time periods, for up to 80 min.
 Samples were centrifuged at 5500 rpm at 4°C for 20 min.
 The supernatant was kept for analysis.
 The pellet was resuspended with 500 μl of 0.5% nitric acid and centrifuged at 13,000 rpm at 4°C for 5 min.
 This was step was repeated twice more and all washes were pooled together and kept for analysis.
-The cell supernant, washes and cell pellets were sent for metal analysis (Mn and where specified, Fe) by inductively coupled plasma mass spectrometry (ICP-MS) at the Department of Chemistry in The University of Sheffield.
+The cell supernatant, washes and cell pellets were sent for metal analysis (Mn and where specified, Fe) by inductively coupled plasma mass spectrometry (ICP-MS) at the Department of Chemistry in The University of Sheffield.
 There, the pellets were fully digested with 1 ml concentrated nitric acid (Aristar, 69% v/v) for 1 h and diluted up to 5 ml in 1% nitric acid.
 Analyses was performed using the Agilent 7500CE ICP-MS. Samples were analysed as previously described (Davidge et al., 2009) using literature values for single cell dry mass and volume (Neidhardt et al., 1990).
 Metal content was measured in pellets for intracellular levels and extracellular metal content was measured in supernatants and washes.

 2.6.3 Partition experiments: determining the lipophilicity of PhotoCORM